calmh/node-pidof/README.md

 [![build status](https://secure.travis-ci.org/calmh/node-pidof.png)](http://travis-ci.org/calmh/node-pidof)

 Get the PID of a running process, or `null` if it couldn't be found.
+Tested on Mac OS X, Solaris and Linux.
+Guaranteed not to work on Windows.

 Example
 -------